Auditing, Forecasting, and Market Research

 Create a Customer Profile Next there is a need to determine who are the people who will buy products or services.

-What age are they?
+at what age are they?

 What is their income level?